|Values are valid only on day of printing.|

 -Positive for JAK2 V617F mutation

-A negative result does not exclude the presence of a chronic myeloproliferative disorder or other neoplastic process.
+A negative result does not exclude the presence of a myeloproliferative neoplasm or other neoplastic process.

 1. Baxter EJ, Scott LM, Campbell PJ, et al: Acquired mutation of the tyrosine kinase JAK2 in human myeloproliferative disorders.
 Lancet 2005 March 16;365(9464):1054-1061